The 20 Best Metastatic Uveal Melanoma Doctors Near Me in Austin, TX

 Languages Spoken:

-Shelley Ghafoori is an Ophthalmologist in Austin, Texas.
-Dr. Ghafoori is rated as an Advanced provider by MediFind in the treatment of Metastatic Uveal Melanoma.
-Her top areas of expertise are Choroid Plexus Carcinoma, Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, and Melanoma of the Eye.
-Dr. Ghafoori is currently accepting new patients.
+Shelley Day Ghafoori is an Ophthalmologist practicing medicine in Austin, Texas.
+Dr. Day Ghafoori is rated as an Advanced provider by MediFind in the treatment of Metastatic Uveal Melanoma.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Choroid Plexus Carcinoma, Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, and Melanoma of the Eye.

 Austin, TX